use.computer

 VNC

-create() returns a vnc_url — a public, no-auth noVNC viewer you can open in a browser to watch (and drive) the desktop live.
+Both platforms' create() returns a vnc_url: a public, no-auth noVNC viewer you can open in a browser to watch (and drive) the desktop live.

 Evals (runner)

-Windows tasks run through the runner with platform="windows" and a PowerShell agent; pre_command and graders are authored in PowerShell.
+Windows and Ubuntu tasks run through the runner with platform="windows" or platform="ubuntu" and a platform-native agent; pre_command and graders are authored in PowerShell / bash respectively.
 See the runner.

 On this page